 - Platinum Card® from American Express

 Not all cardholders are eligible to take advantage of both features — even if you have some of these cards listed.
-For example, Amex will consider your creditworthiness, credit limit and other factors to determine your ability to create plans with the Plan It feature.
+For example, Amex will consider your credit health, credit limit and other factors to determine your ability to create plans with the Plan It feature.

 Other reasons you may not be able to use either Pay It or Plan It — or both — include …